 5. Include an Active, Dynamic Warm-up

 An active or dynamic warm-up coordinates all of your moving parts (muscles, ligaments and tendons).
 An active warm-up ensures immediate range of motion improvement through your joints by actively stretching your muscles, increasing your heart rate, reinforcing great posture and leaving you ready to hit the ground running.
-Try these five moves to refresh your warm up.

 Most of all, try not to stress out about your PR, performance or other race anxieties.
 Stay calm and excited about what you are about to accomplish.
 Have a great run.